ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 ### Pre-Wash Protocol

 1. Measure out washing buffer: 1 mL per reaction plus 10% +/- volume.
-2. Add 0.01 g PVP and 4.5 µL β-mercaptoethanol for each reaction.
+2. Add 0.01 g × (number of reactions) PVP, and 4.5 µL × (number of reactions) β-mercaptoethanol for the number of reactions

 3. Shake vigorously to mix.
 4. Stuff bead mill tubes with foliage sample as needed
 5. Add 1 ml of washing buffer to each tube.
 Vortex for a few seconds